 Why is the Forget-Me-Not Alaska’s State Flower?

-The Forget-Me-Not was chosen for its beauty, resilience, and its symbolism of remembrance and loyalty, reflecting Alaskan values and the state’s rugged beauty.
+The Forget-Me-Not was chosen for its beauty, resilience, and symbolism of remembrance and loyalty, reflecting Alaskan values and the state’s rugged beauty.

 What does the Forget-Me-Not symbolize in Alaskan culture?